CieloVistaSoftware/DrAlex/docs/mobile-responsiveness.md

 ### 2. Mobile Navigation Menu

 - Added a hamburger menu toggle for smaller screens
+- Navigation bar stays fixed at the top of the page on mobile
-- Navigation links stack vertically on mobile
+- Navigation links stack vertically in a dropdown menu
-- Mobile menu closes when a navigation link is clicked
+- Mobile menu closes when:
+  - A navigation link is clicked
+  - User clicks outside the menu
+  - User scrolls down past 100px
+- Smooth transition effects for menu opening/closing

 ```html
 <button class="mobile-menu-toggle" id="mobile-menu-toggle">☰ Menu</button>